 - Forearm soft tissue techniques, such as deep tissue massage

-Here are a few top tips you may like to try yourself:
+Here are a few top healthcare tips you may like to try yourself:

 - Modify habits that aggravate the symptoms – which could include taking frequent breaks and breaking a job down into manageable tasks.

-- Purchase an ‘epiclasp’ band – this can assist in reducing elbow discomfort by using your wrist and elbow muscles.
+- Purchase a splint or brace such as an ‘epiclasp’ band – this can assist in reducing elbow discomfort by using your wrist and elbow muscles.

 - Stretching the wrists and elbows gently